-BCFSA has established a Fund target in relation to the total of British Columbia credit union system deposits and non-equity shares, based on the Deposit Insurance Fund Target Policy (note 8).
+BCFSA has established a Fund target in relation to the total of British Columbia credit union system deposits and non-equity shares (issued before January 1, 2020), based on the Deposit Insurance Fund Target Policy (see note 8).
 Assessments are recognized as revenue when earned at a point of time and collection is reasonably assured.